Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

-Gauge invariance of this action can be easily checked:
+the gauge invariance of which can be easily checked:

 (the same check can be performed for the complex-conjugated part of the action \eqref{eq: Weyl action 0}).
-Thus the invariance of the action is ensured by the half-analyticity condition.
-This is analogous to what happens in $\mathcal{N}=2$ Maxwell theory, where the invariance is secured due to the analyticity condition.
+Thereby, the invariance of the action is ensured by the half-analyticity condition.
+This is analogous to what happens in $\mathcal{N}=2$ Maxwell theory, where the gauge invariance is secured due to the full harmonic analyticity.

 \textbf{Chiral representation}